Nonparoxysmic/SmallUnityGames/README.md

 # SmallUnityGames
-A collection of small Unity games that don't merit their own separate repositories<br>
+A collection of small Unity games that don't merit their own separate repositories
-Made in Unity 2018.4.25f1

-Games so far:<br>
+Games so far:
-* TicTacToe (development in progress)
+* TicTacToe [Unity 2019.4.19f1] (development in progress)